AlexLav3/meta_extra/README.md

 - Locates EXIF segment and TIFF header

 Extracts:
- Camera make and model -> bugs, but works mostly.
+- Camera make and model
 - Latitude and Longitude (if available)

 All processing is done using manual offset calculations and byte-level logic.